-Litigation support/ediscovery analysts work in comfortable and pleasant offices.
+Litigation support/eDiscovery analysts work in comfortable and pleasant offices.
 A small percentage work remotely.
 They may need to travel to courthouses and law libraries as part of their job duties.
 Analysts work 40 hours a week, and they must be available on evenings and weekends as needed.
-Many litigation support/ediscovery analysts have trained as paralegals.
-U.S. News & World Report ranked the career of paralegal in its list of top 100 jobs that “offer higher salaries, ample open positions, and opportunities for promotion.”
+Many litigation support/eDiscovery analysts have trained as paralegals.
+In 2024, U.S. News & World Report ranked the career of paralegal 74th on its list of top 100 jobs that “offer higher salaries, ample open positions, and opportunities for promotion.”

 - Arbitrators